EduardoZepeda/coffee-bytes-hugo/content/posts/hola-mundo-como-aprendi-a-programar/index.en.md

 While working at the cyber café, I decided to study chemistry because I was good at mathematics and exact sciences.
 Along the way I created another blog called "Lluvia de fotones" (Rain of Photons) that I ran while I was taking my classes.

-I didn't like university (in general, not only my career of choice), I found it slow-going, boring, protocolary and full of nonsense.
+I didn't like university (in general, not only my career I chose), I found it slow-going, boring, protocolary and full of nonsense.
 Throughout my time at the university, knowing how to use a computer to search for information gave me many advantages over my less skilled classmates.

 I finished my degree and **graduated in the top three GPAs of my class**.
 However, after a cursory glance at the available workplaces in my hometown, I decided never to practice.